 Chocolate Blancmange, pronounced “blah-mahnj” is an old English dessert that is light and velvety smooth.
 Even though it contains no eggs, the texture of Chocolate Blancmange reminds me of a chocolate mousse.
 A good Blancmange has a slight wobble to it and is amazingly delicious and easy to make.

-Blancmange translated as “white dish” was popular throughout Europe and the Middle East in the Middle Ages.
-Originally, it was made with almond milk, chicken, sugar and rose water.
-By the mid-17th century, the chicken was replaced by isinglass which was a type of gelatin made from fish.
+Blancmange, translated as “white dish” was popular throughout Europe and the Middle East in the Middle Ages.
+Initially, it was made with almond milk, chicken, sugar, and rose water.
+By the mid-17th century, the chicken was replaced by isinglass, a type of gelatin made from fish.
 Later, the thickener of choice was sea moss gel.
 Today, cornstarch and/or unflavored gelatin provide the distinctive wobble and texture.

 Later in season 3 of Downton Abbey, Mrs. Patmore made Rose Blancmange flavored with rose water from Mr. Mosley’s prized roses.

-Most recently, the Master Taste Tester commented that my Nutella Gelato tasted like the Chocolate Blancmange that his grandmother made when he was a little boy.
+Most recently, the Master Taste Tester commented that my Nutella Gelato tasted like the Chocolate Blancmange his grandmother made when he was a little boy.
 However, the texture was different.
-That provided the inspiration for me to try my hand at making it.
+That inspired me to try my hand at making it.
 My first attempt, thickened with only cornstarch, produced something more akin to a pudding that was too chocolaty.
 My second attempt had less chocolate and was thickened with cornstarch and unflavored gelatin.
 It was a winner and is featured here!